Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Results and Discussion

 Finally, we discuss the origin of the phonon and resistivity anomalies at $T'$.
-Based on the density functional theory phonon calculations, there are three unstable phonon modes in the phonon dispersion for the cubic phase of Mo$_3$Al$_2$C: $\Gamma_4$(0,~0,~0), $M_5$(0.5,~0.5,~0), and $X_2$(0.5,~0.5,~0)~\cite{Wu_2024_NC,Reith_2012PhysRevB}.
-In our previous study~\cite{Wu_2024_NC}, we have shown that Mo$_3$Al$_2$C undergoes a cubic-nonpolar-to-rhombohedral-polar transition below $T^*$ into an R3 phase, which is driven by condensation of $M_5$ soft modes at three symmetry equivalent wavevectors located at the Brillouin zone boundary, and creates a polarization along the three-fold axis in the body-diagonal direction below $T^*$.
+Based on the density functional theory phonon calculations, there are three unstable phonon modes in the phonon dispersion for the cubic phase of Mo$_3$Al$_2$C: $\Gamma_4$ (0,~0,~0), $M_5$ (0.5,~0.5,~0), and $X_2$ (0.5,~0.5,~0)~\cite{Wu_2024_NC,Reith_2012_PhysRevB}.
+In our previous study~\cite{Wu_2024_NC}, we showed that Mo$_3$Al$_2$C undergoes a cubic-nonpolar to rhombohedral-polar transition below $T^*$ into an $R3$ phase, which is driven by condensation of the $M_5$ soft modes at three symmetry equivalent wavevectors located at the Brillouin zone boundary, and creates a polarization along the three-fold axis in the body-diagonal direction below $T^*$.
 The analysis of the $T$-dependence of the superlattice Bragg peaks and polar domain imaging support that the CDW transition and the polar transition occur at the same temperature $T^*$~\cite{SM}.
-From the $T$-dependence of Raman response in the $XX$, $XY$, and $X'Y'$ scattering geometries~(Fig.~\ref{Fitting} in the main text and Fig.~3 in Ref.~\cite{Wu_2024_NC}), the number of new phonon modes does not change below $T'$, thus the phonon anomalies at $T'$ do not seem to be related to zone-boundary lattice instabilities. {Furthermore, the twofold-degenerate $E$ modes do not split within the R3 phase (Fig.~\ref{compare_300K_10K_chi} and Fig.~\ref{Fitting}), which rules out a symmetry-breaking phase transition at $T'$.} {Consequently, we infer that the phonon anomalies at $T'$ are related to a modification of Mo-lattice displacements while preserving the $C_3$ point-group symmetry}, because the Mo lattice-vibration related modes ($T_2$ mode at 130\,\cm-1 and $A_1$ mode at 180\,\,\cm-1)~\cite{Reith_2012_PhysRevB} show clear saturation-like behaviors below $T'$.
-To understand the details of the phase transitions in Mo$_3$Al$_2$C, further high-resolution X-ray structure refinement investigations of the lattice distortions below $T^*$ and $T'$ are required.
+From the $T$ dependence of the Raman response in the $XX$, $XY$, and $X'Y'$ scattering geometries~(Fig.~\ref{Fitting} here and Fig.~3 in Ref.~\cite{Wu_2024_NC}), the number of new phonon modes does not change below $T'$; thus, the phonon anomalies at $T'$ do not seem to be related to zone-boundary lattice instabilities. {Furthermore, the twofold-degenerate $E$ modes at 245 and 285\,\cm-1 do not show signatures of splitting within our energy resolution (1.5\,\cm-1 based on the full-width at half-maximum for the laser line) in the $R3$ phase (Fig.~\ref{compare_300K_10K_chi} and Fig.~\ref{Fitting}).
+The linewidths for these $E$ modes do not show noticeable broadening upon cooling across $T'$~[Figs.~\ref{Fitting_parameters}(n) and \ref{Fitting_parameters}(q)].}

+{ The deviation from the anharmonic behavior of the $A_1$ mode at 180\,\cm-1 below $T'$ could be due to either lattice distortion, electron-phonon coupling, or spin-phonon coupling.
+The $A_1$ mode at 180\,\cm-1 shows a symmetric line shape between 300 and 26\,K, and can be modeled by a Lorentzian line shape~(Fig.~\ref{Fitting}).
+Thus, the electron-phonon coupling mechanism is not likely.
+The absence of magnetic order in Mo$_3$Al$_2$C from the magnetic susceptibility measurement~\cite{Koyamado_2013_JPSJ} suggests that spin-phonon coupling could not account for the phonon anomaly at $T'$.}